 14. Applicant will use only SRP surface water, CAP water or effluent water for cooling and power plant purposes.
-The water use for the plant will be consistent with the water plan submitted in this proceeding and acceptable to the Department of Water Resources.
+The water used for the plant will be consistent with the water plan submitted in this proceeding and acceptable to the Department of Water Resources.
 Applicant will work with the Town of Gilbert to attempt to use available effluent water, where reasonably feasible.

-Status ~ No additional CAP water was purchased in 2017 for use at Santan.
+Status ~ No CAP water was available for purchase in 2018 for use at Santan.
 This is an expected condition and the reason for securing long term storage credits by storing excess CAP water since the inception of Santan at the Granite Reef Underground Storage Facility (GRUSP) and the New River - Agua Fria Underground Storage Project (NAUSP).
 Stored CAP water is recovered from SRP owned wells (Association or District) and delivered to Santan via the Eastern Canal (or from onsite District wells).
-SRP believes that sufficient renewable water supplies have been stored to offset any future recovery of well water.
+SRP believes that sufficient renewable water supplies have been stored to provide long term storage credits for any future well pumping.
 SRP will continue to purchase CAP water for direct use, when available and as warranted, to meet ongoing operational water demands.
-To date, SRP has delivered a total of 118,068 acre feet of CAP water to GRUSP and 34,279 acre feet of CAP water to NAUSP.
-As of January 1, 2018, the total CAP water remaining in storage is 97,174 acre feet.
+To date, SRP has delivered a total of 118,068 acre feet of excess CAP water to GRUSP and 34,279 acre feet of excess CAP water to NAUSP.
+As of January 1, 2019, 94,440 acre feet of CAP long term storage credits remain in SRP's long term storage account.